Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 ## 5. Payouts

 Payout at each rung = payout rate × (threshold ÷ 1,000) × assumed CPM.
 Payouts are cumulative, so a creator who reaches rung 3 gets the rung 3 amount, not 1 + 2 + 3.
 The rate is the highest value between 10% and 40% that still keeps P90 of total payout inside the budget.
-Below 15% I add a warning, because I doubt creators would bother.
+Below 15% I add a warning, because I suspect creators won't bother, but I have no data on that.

 This makes payout per extra view the same at every rung.
 I did that on purpose, so nobody can argue the top rung is priced differently to the bottom one.
 The brief's own example ladder is close to this.